 Beware of pickpockets, especially in touristy areas as el Born and Gothic quarter: that labyrinth of alleyways makes it easy for them to disappear with your belongings.
 There’s always undercover police watching over your safety, but still, stay alert at all times.

 Where to stay in Barcelona

-After many visits to Barcelona and after having stayed in a few hotels, I can totally recommend H10 Cubik as my favorite hotel in the city.
-Centrally located in Via Laietana, it had me with its unique design, top service and especially because of that rooftop with a pool and a view to Barcelona Cathedral.
+After many visits to Barcelona and after having stayed in a few hotels, I can totally recommend H10 Cubik as my favorite.
+Centrally located in Via Laietana, it had me with its unique design, top service and especially with that rooftop with a pool and a view to Barcelona Cathedral.
 A perfect place for a glass of cava!

 If you like this post, pin it for later!